Filter Options

 3-Day Okavango Delta Safari Tours

 If you could choose anywhere in Africa to spend 3 days on safari, the Okavango Delta should be very high on your list, and possibly even on top.
 The wildlife here is simply incredible, the landscapes are unique, and throughout much of the Delta there is a distinctive and wonderful feeling of wilderness and wild beauty.
-This is also a safari destination where the accommodation is very much a highlight of the tour, with remote and exclusive camps a real Delta specialty.
+This is also a safari destination where the accommodations are very much a highlight of the tour, with remote and exclusive camps a real Delta specialty.
 And thanks to Botswana’s policy of low-density, low-impact tourism, this is one place where the animals greatly outnumber the people.

 Selected filters: